intel/QAT_Engine/docs/config_options.md

 ### Optional
 ```
+--with-openssl_dir=/path/to/openssl
+    Specify the path to the top level of the OpenSSL* source code.
+This path
+    is only needed to regenerate engine specific error source files using the
+    mkerr.pl script from the OpenSSL source.
+This option needs to be used
+    if there is any new error message added in the QAT Engine source files
+    and the error files will get updated using the mkerr.pl script.
+The default
+    if not provided will build QAT Engine from the existing error files
+    e_qat_err.c, e_qat_err.h & e_qat.txt in the QAT Engine dir which is
+    generated from OpenSSL release mentioned in the github release page.
+    For example if you cloned the OpenSSL* Github* repository from within `/`
+    then you would use the following setting:
+    --with-openssl_dir=/openssl

 --with-qat_hw_install_dir=/path/to/qat_driver/build
     Specify the path to the location of the built Intel(R) QAT Hardware Driver
     library  files.
 This path is needed in order to link to the userspace